15th International Conference on Atmospheric Sciences and Applications to Air Quality

 |Registration and extended abstract dateline

 ||21 October 2019

 - Professor Chak K. Chan, Editor-in-chief, Atmospheric Environment; City University of Hong Kong

-- Professor Lidia Morawskia, Associate Editor, Science of the Total Environment; Queensland University of Technolgy
+- Professor Lidia Morawska, Associate Editor, Science of the Total Environment; Queensland University of Technology

 - Dr Mian Chin, Physical Scientist, NASA Goddard Space Flight Center